vituri/mapperGUI/README.md

 - **Bins when clustering** The amount of bins used in the clustering algorithm.
 More bins will give you more vertices on the same levelset: your data will be more "spread" in vertices.
 Less bins will yield less vertices.
 Do some tests with the flamingo dataset to get a feeling.
 Sometimes the legs of the flamingo are glued together in the Mapper and to separate them you need to increase the number of bins.

+- **Graph layout** A list with several layouts for the mapper graph.
+See the details here: https://igraph.org/r/doc/

 - **Filter function** There are some filter functions available:
   - **Singular value decomposition** Chosse the column of the singular value decomposition matrix.
 This filter is a "good projection" of your data into the real line.
   - **Data column** Select a data column to use as filter.